- 14 Super Fun Things to Do in Dallas with Teens - January 31, 2024

 For overnight stays, you can snag campsites with utilities, cabins, or primitive sites directly on the beach.

 Entrance to the state park costs just $3 a day for adults and is free for kids 12 and under.
+For more things to do in Houston with kids, check out our article.

 9. Matagorda Beach